vegawidget/altair/cran-comments.md

 ## Resubmission

 This is a resubmission.
+Following Martina Schmirl's email of 2019-07-07:

+* I have amended the title to remove the redundant R.

+* I have noted for each of the two remaining instances of `\dontrun{}` that these examples make calls to Python (missing additional software).

+* I have amended an example-set to use `donttest{}` as these examples, as run, do not call Python.

-Following Uwe's email of 2019-06-28:
+This is a resubmission.
+Following Uwe Ligge's email of 2019-06-28:

 * I have added Python and Altair as `SystemRequirements` - my apologies for missing this.